hpehl/wado/README.md

 `waco` (**W**ildFly **a**dmin **co**ntainers) is a command line tool to build and run WildFly containers of different versions in different operation modes (domain and standalone).
 The container images are based on the official WildFly images but are intended more for the development and testing of WildFly and its management tools (CLI and console).
+The container names and published ports follow default values based on the WildFly version.

 - [Installation](#installation)
 - [Versions](#versions)